2000 United States presidential election in Minnesota

 The 2000 United States presidential election in Minnesota took place on November 7, 2000, as part of the 2000 United States presidential election, which was held throughout all 50 states and D.C.
 Voters chose ten representatives, or electors to the Electoral College, who voted for president and vice president.

-Minnesota was won by Vice President Al Gore by a 2.4% margin of victory, a much weaker performance than President Bill Clinton had in 1996, when he carried the state with 51% of the vote and a 16% margin of victory.
-This was also the closest result since 1984 when it became the only state won by Walter Mondale.
+Minnesota was won by Vice President Al Gore by a 2.39% margin of victory, a much weaker performance than President Bill Clinton had in 1996, when he carried the state with 51% of the vote and a 16% margin of victory.
 Despite winning the state, Gore lost most of the counties and congressional districts in the state.
 However, Gore won highly populated counties such as Hennepin County, Ramsey County, and St. Louis County by safe margins.
 In terms of congressional districts, Gore won three districts including the urban 4th and 5th and won the 8th district with less than fifty percent of the vote.
 Bush overall dominated the rural areas, located in the western and southern parts of the state, and became the first Republican presidential nominee to win Red Lake County since Warren G. Harding in 1920.
+Nonetheless, he became the first ever Republican to win the White House without carrying Fillmore County.
 No Republican has won the state since Richard Nixon in 1972, a Democratic streak longer than any other state.
-This is the last time Minnesota voted to the left of Oregon.